 The Land family lived on the Matthews estate rent-free in exchange for helping with work around the place.
 It didn’t take Mr. Matthews long to learn that Mrs. Land was an excellent cook.
 Elderly and alone, Mr. Matthews very much enjoyed sitting around the Land family’s big oak dinner table.
 Even in such hard times, the table was laden with food Mrs. Land had made, such as jams, jellies, vegetables she had canned, home-made bread, canned meat, and milk and cream from Pet the cow.
-There were always extra mouths to feed, as sometimes the family had people living with them and they always invited visitors, including door-to-door salesmen and sailors from the Sand Point Naval Station, to stay for a meal.
+There were always extra mouths to feed, as sometimes the family had people living with them and they always invited visitors, including door-to-door salesmen and sailors from the nearby Naval Air Station on Sand Point Way NE, to stay for a meal.

 The Matthews property is preserved for a public park

 An additional legal complication was that John G. Matthews and his wife Amy had never divorced, although they had lived separately since 1924.
-As John Matthews’ widow, Mrs. Matthews may have had some legal ownership rights to her husband’s property, which had never been resolved after his death in 1937.
+As John Matthews’ widow, Mrs. Matthews had legal ownership rights to her husband’s property, which had never been resolved after his death in 1937.